jiangyigithub/my_offer/longman3000/1listening/Beginner's guide to learning English by yourself.md

 blame sb for sth
 gift

-## 3 You shold come up with an actionable plan
+## 3 You should come up with an actionable plan
 down to the minute
 the outcome of
 keep in mind